skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

   Modeling decentralized mandatory lane change for connected and autonomous vehicles: An analytical method Decentralized motion planning for intelligent bus platoon based on hierarchical optimization framework(partc 2023)
 ### Decentralized without Coordination: The vehicles can observe other vehicles in the neighborhood without having the potential to exchange the information.
+### Centralized and Decentralized mix-Based
+ COOR-PLT: A hierarchical control model for coordinating adaptive platoons of connected and autonomous vehicles at signal-free intersections based on deep reinforcement learning(partc 2023)